Amidei

-Amidei was the name of a noble family from Florence, Italy.
+The Amidei family was an ancient Italian noble family from Florence, Italy.
 The family was of Roman descent but lived in Florence since its foundation.
 They have been described by Niccolò Machiavelli as being one of the most powerful families of its time, and were featured in Dante's poems on the political struggles of the Guelphs and Ghibellines in medieval Italy.
 Ancestors of the House of Piccolomini, Patricians of Siena, they married into the Medici family during the 20th century.
 The Amidei also claimed a Julia gens (Gens Iulia) ancestry, through the Cottius family, Patricians of Rome.

 History

 The Amidei were a prominent family in Florence and Tuscany.
 They owned lands and a castle in Mugnana.
 The family business began as production of olive oil and wine, and had developed into banking.
 In fact there was one or more wills in which the father stated he was leaving some credits that had to be withdrawn.
 In 1182, Bongianni of the Amidei was a Florentine councillor.
 In the early thirteenth century, the Amidei were allied with the Ghibelline faction, led by the Uberti and Lamberti families.
 Their stronghold was on via Por San Maria, which connected the Ponte Vecchio to the Mercato Nuovo and Mercato Vecchio.
 The remains of their tower, Torre degli Amidei, can still be seen.

 The Amidei are best remembered for a particular event occurring at a 1215 banquet in Florence during the Guelf and Ghibelline conflicts, an era of war between the Pope and the Holy Roman Emperor, such as Frederick Barbarossa and his successors.
 At the celebration, one of the guests, Buondelmonte de' Buondelmonti, stabbed a rival in the arm.
 As restitution for the injury and dishonor, the elders at the banquet decided that the young Buondelmonte must wed a girl from the Amidei family.
 That arranged, the Amidei and Buondelmonti families agreed that Buondelmonte had to publicly pledge troth to the Amidei maiden; however, with the Amidei assembled in the piazza, the young Buondelmonte on his horse bypassed past the Amidei, and instead asked for the hand of a girl from the Donati family, who were members of the Guelf faction.